 The doctor will ask about your symptoms and your medical history, do a physical exam to check for abdominal tenderness, and may order blood and urine tests.
 Some health care providers use ultrasound to check whether the appendix is inflamed, and to rule out ovarian cysts or ectopic pregnancy in women.
 You may also have a computed tomography (CT) scan.

 There is no sure way to prevent appendicitis.
-However, eating a diet that includes fresh vegetables and fruit may lower your risk of getting appendicitis.
+However, eating a diet that includes fresh vegetables and fruit may lower your risk.

 Appendicitis is usually treated with surgery and antibiotics.
 Along with antibiotics, you may get intravenous (IV) fluids and medication to control vomiting.
 If your doctor can't tell from the CT scan or ultrasound whether you have appendicitis, you may have exploratory surgery.
 If you do have appendicitis, your appendix will be removed (appendectomy).